mr-rjh3/python-page-rank/README.md

 # python-page-rank

 ## Purpose
-Generates the page rank from a dataset and displays the page rank of specified nodes.
+Generates the page rank from the Stanford web graph from 2002 dataset and displays the page rank of specified nodes.
 Also will dump each node's page rank to a JSON file if desired.

 ## Usage
 1. Download and install [python](https://www.python.org/downloads/)